forestgrape/coronavirus/coronavirus.md

 * Metabolic phase: Hook into a cells metabolism to produce proteins and ultimately new virions using the structures, ribosomes, enzymes and resources (fatty acids, amino acids and ribonucleic acids) from the host cell .

 > ###### Virion
-> A *virion* is both the travel and birth form of a virus.
+> A *virion* is the 'birth-form' of a virus.
 The genome and proteins required to infect a cell are packed into some form of shell.
 A virion has no active metabolism.

 Viruses while outside of cells are present always as virions.
-Once activated, virions can [infect cells](#infected-cell) and transform to the metabolic phase.
+Virions are passively moved around.
+Most virions decay but some get matched to an infectable cell.
+Once activated, virions can [infect cells](#infected-cell) and transform to the [metabolic phase](#metabolic-phase).

 Virions are similar to seeds of plants: They are dormant and wait for activation.
 Virions don't have a metabolism running.
 However they evolved to induce infection on the right circumstances. to be capable have sticky proteins which can get attached to cells.
 Once activated/primed cell fusion is initiated by using spring loaded energy.